Softwire/fleming-fund-website/README.md

 To use the live/staging/test database edit `.credentials/set-local-credentials.sh`, commenting out your local database and uncommenting a different one.
 Get the password from Zoho.

+## Deploying

+Run the `deploy--package-and-deploy.sh` script.
+Pass an environment name (test, stage, production) to deploy to that environment e.g.

+    /deploy--package-and-deploy.sh test

+Make sure you have the deploy credentials and YouTube API key in your `.credentals` folder.
+Stop any `./dev--build-and-run` scripts first - they will conflict otherwise.

 # Custom Post Types and Custom Field Groups